 Much depends on how a Digital IRA service provider and their custodian structure their management of your cryptocurrency assets.
 All such custodians charge a fee for performing administrative tasks for IRAs, but they can choose to structure their fees in various ways.

 Kingdom Trust, used by Bitcoin IRA, charges customers a management fee every month and a holding fee tied to account performance.
 In effect, there is no published cap with Kingdom Trust on how much they charge you every month if your cryptocurrency assets grow (as many experts believe the digital currency market will in coming years).

-Preferred Trust Company, used by BitIRA, offers a management fee structure more preferential to the customer.
+Equity Trust Company and Preferred Trust Company, both used by BitIRA, offer management fee structures that are more preferential to the customer.
 Customers are charged an annual fee (not monthly) and fees are not tied to portfolio performance (essentially, this sets a cap on how much the custodian can charge the customer, even if the customer’s cryptocurrency wealth expands greatly).

 Preferred Trust Company also allows the option for the customer to keep their cryptocurrency upon distribution from their IRA rather than converting it to cash.
 Whether Bitcoin IRA or Kingdom Trust offer their customers this option is not clear; as of June 11, 2018, it was not specified on either website.
 BitIRA also has no liquidation fees, so you’re only charged once per cryptocurrency transaction on the front end.
 As of June 11, 2018, we have not seen Bitcoin IRA specify in any published materials whether they charge customers a fee to liquidate their digital assets.